Melania Trump And Donald Trump Marriage Secret Revealed By High School Friend

 Since Donald Trump assumed the presidency a few months prior, the marriage between him and Melania Trump has been the focus of many.
 The fact that numerous video clips of Melania wearing an unhappy face surfaced on the internet may have contributed to the situation.

 There have been claims that Melania Trump is utterly unhappy with her new role, stating that she never asked to be the first lady.
-However, her friends have leaped to her defense, claiming that Melania Trump is the kind of spirit who prefers to stay out of political concerns.
+However, her friends have leapt to her defense, claiming that Melania Trump is the kind of spirit who prefers to stay out of political concerns.

 One of Melania’s friends who took it upon themselves to speak for the first lady, was Vladimira Tomšič, a high school friend.
 According to Tomšič, the Slovenian-beauty holds a special virtue which caused Donald Trump to stay with her for such a long time.
 Apparently, the source reveals that the key to Donald and Melania’s long-lasting marriage lies within Melania’s values.